napframework/nap-docs/app/manual/09_project_management.md

 The module will be created in `apps/MyFirstApp/module` and added to your `app.json`.

+*Note that when working with NAP from source your new module is added to the overall solution in `solution_info.json`, which includes your module as a target for the build system.
+When you delete your module you must (manually) remove the module from `solution_info.json`, otherwise the build system will fail to generate the solution.*

 # User Module {#user_module}

 A user module contains more generic (not app related) resources and components that can be added to your NAP application.
 User modules are created, maintained and shared by other NAP users, independent of NAP Framework.